maiyuzhe/iw4x-chinese/readme.md

 # IW4x Chinese Patch

-This is the *first* **.dll free, .exe free** Chinese localization for the popular open source Call of Duty Modern Warfare 2 Client, IW4x.
+This is the *first* **.dll free, .exe free** Chinese localization for the popular open source Call of Duty Modern Warfare 2 Client: IW4x.

 This patch should work for **every** version of IW4x unlike previous localizations that were closed sourced forks of IW4x.